BeyondQuality/beyondquality/research/public_speaking.md

 @PIIARSoftware: Smile beats the fear...
 You are a live example of your story.

 @rgroetz2: If I enjoy myself on stage, the audience usually does too

+@ethfeat: Slides and visuals are just as important.
+They should support your message, not overload it.
+Use graphics, examples, or illustrations that make your point clearer and keep the audience’s attention.
+A talk that’s both meaningful and enjoyable is always the one people remember.

 ### 8. Be honest & authentic (don't sell)